-Regarding issues on water quality, aquaculture in Brittany does not seem to have a negative impact even though local citizens seem to lack of knowledge on this topic.
-Thus, more communication on the impact of aquaculture on water quality is needed to improve the sector's social acceptance.
+Regarding issues on water quality, aquaculture in Brittany does not seem to have a negative impact even though local citizens seem to know little about this subject.
+More communication on the impact of aquaculture on water quality is desirable, in order to improve the sector's social acceptance.
 Finfish aquaculture is too limited to have any impact on the environment in this region.